 The agenda for 2020 Large Facilities Workshop is still under development.
 Below is a sample of the sessions that we expect to be on the final agenda.
+You can find a preliminary daily agenda here.
 In addition, this year’s workshop will offer a special track focused on Operations Management.

 - Application of ISO Standards to Operations Management